Chinese New Left: Intellectual views

-Economics plays a significant role in the Chinese New Left, whose development is closely associated with Chinese economic reform.
+Economics plays a significant role in the Chinese New Left, whose development is closely associated with the reform and opening up.
 Many supporters of the New Left generally believe that a leftist economic model should be found to tackle China's dependence on exports and savings, reduce the growing economic gap between rural and urban areas, and stimulate private business through public ownership and state planning.
 The capitalist free-market model applied in most social-democratic programs is undesirable because, instead of challenging and reforming the existing market economy and representative democracy, it seeks to moderate the social consequences of structural division and hierarchy.
 A suitable, sustainable market model is vital for China's leftist movement.
 At the same time, the New Left criticized market reforms by citing the damage they caused to the countryside as an argument.
 Like China's Old Left, the New Left supports state socialism as the alternative to neoliberal capitalism.

 New Left economist Cui Zhiyuan believes that a labour-capital partnership, based on the ideas of James Meade and John Maynard Keynes, can be used to introduce some flexibility to the labour market.
 Outside shareholders own capital-share certificates; workers own labour and share certificates, which replace a fixed wage and reduce the conflict of interest between workers and capitalists.
 Any decision that will improve one group (by raising the dividend on its share) will automatically raise the dividend on the shares of the other group.
 Many New Left intellectuals are confident in the outcome of collective economic-development planning, anticipating rural industrialization.

 In 2010, when asked about the difference between the New Left in China and the New Left in the West, Professor Ding Xueliang of the Social Sciences Department of the Hong Kong University of Science and Technology replied that, "there is no New Left in China at all, because the primary claim of the New Left is that human rights are greater than sovereignty", "The New Left in the West, they oppose the governments of their own countries on the one hand and the monopolies of their own countries on the other.
 Although their practical path may not be realistic, they at least have courage.
 The 'New Left' in China mostly appeals to the government, so how can this be called the New Left?"

 Some in the Chinese New Left use critical theory, such as postmodernism or postcolonialism, to critique China's market-oriented reforms.